Canon 200D vs Olympus TG-5

 So how do things add up?
 Is there a clear favorite between the Canon 200D and the Olympus TG-5?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 200D: